M

 A timid, meek, or unassertive person.
 (MW)

-mind how you go (British colloquialism)
+mind how you go (colloquialism)

 Said when you say goodbye to someone, meaning take care.
 (CD)